Serving all of Michigan

 • Remain Calm and Avoid Self-Incrimination

-Do not speak with law enforcement or make statements without consulting an attorney.
-Anything you say can and will be used against you.
-Even casual comments can be misinterpreted as admissions of guilt.
+Do not speak with law enforcement or make statements without an attorney.
+Anything you say can be used against you.
+Even casual remarks may be treated as admissions.

 • Contact an Experienced Attorney

-Hiring a criminal defense attorney as soon as possible is crucial.
-At Ben Hall Law, we can evaluate the details of your case, identify weaknesses in the prosecution’s evidence, and develop a strong defense strategy tailored to your situation.
-Working closely with our attorney to prepare your defense requires providing our law firm with all relevant details, no matter how insignificant they may seem, as they can help build your case.
+Hiring a criminal defense attorney as soon as possible is critical.
+At Ben Hall Law, we review your case, identify weaknesses in the prosecution’s evidence, and build a strong defense strategy.
+Work closely with your attorney and provide all relevant details, even if they seem minor.

 • Preserve Evidence and Documentation

-Collect and preserve any records, receipts, or correspondence supporting your version of events.
-This evidence could help establish your innocence or prove the charges are unfounded.
+Gather and keep any records, receipts, or communications that support your account.
+This evidence may help prove your innocence or show the charges lack merit.

 • Avoid Discussing the Case

-Refrain from discussing the accusations with anyone, including friends, family, or on social media.
-Such conversations can be used against you in court.
+Do not discuss the allegations with anyone, including friends, family, or on social media.
+These statements may be used against you in court.

 Defenses Against Michigan Credit Card Fraud Charges

-Several defenses can be used to challenge credit card fraud allegations, depending on the specifics of your case.
+Several defenses may apply, depending on the facts of your case.

 Common defenses include:

-• Lack of Intent: Fraud requires intentional wrongdoing.
-If the prosecution cannot prove you knowingly committed fraud, the charges may not hold.
+• Lack of Intent: Fraud requires intent.
+If the prosecution cannot prove intent, the charges may fail.

-• Mistaken Identity: Credit card fraud cases often involve electronic transactions, making it difficult to determine who committed the crime.
+• Mistaken Identity: Many cases involve electronic transactions, making identification difficult.

-• Authorization: You may be able to prove that you had the cardholder’s permission to use the card.
+• Authorization: You may show that the cardholder gave you permission to use the card.

-• Insufficient Evidence: The prosecution must prove your guilt beyond a reasonable doubt.
-If evidence is lacking, your attorney can argue for a dismissal of the charges.
+• Insufficient Evidence: The state must prove guilt beyond a reasonable doubt.
+Weak evidence may support dismissal.

-Credit card fraud charges can be complex, involving financial records, digital evidence, and intricate legal arguments.
-Our skilled criminal defense lawyer in East Lansing can help you navigate these challenges, protect your rights, and work toward the best possible outcome.
+Credit card fraud cases often involve financial records, digital evidence, and complex legal issues.
+Our criminal defense lawyer in East Lansing can guide you through the process, protect your rights, and pursue the best outcome.

 Call 877-BEN-HALL (517-798-5801) or contact us online.
-We are committed to providing aggressive, personalized defense strategies to protect your future.
+We provide aggressive, personalized defense strategies to protect your future.
 Your fight is our fight.
 Let’s get started.